Kingsland45/Portfolio/README.md

 # Final Note
 Research and all work done by Austin Kingsland.

-If you are interested in me as an entry level computer scientist candidate,  please email me: austinkingsland04@gmail.com
+If you are interested in me as a computer scientist candidate,  please email me: austinkingsland04@gmail.com

 Thank you for your time viewing my portfolio.